sidliu2000/samsung-galaxy-chromebook/README.md

 I had an older Samsung Chromebook 3 that has support for RW_LEGACY Firmware.
 I tried out the <a href="https://galliumos.org/">GalliumOS</a> on it and it works quite well, but I eventually recovered back to Chromeos, dedicating Samsung Chromebook 3 to just browsing and viewing.
 It's not powerful enough to do anything other than those simple activities.
 That's why I was thinking about getting Samsung Galaxy Chromebook instead.

-6) Experimenting with different Linux distro
+6) <b>Experimenting with different Linux distros with Crostini</b>

-Here is where Crostini LXD container approach shines: you can install multiple linux distro containers even though the default container is Debian Buster.
+With Crouton, you can install different Linux distros.
+For the most part, only Debian and Ubuntu work well.
+Using Crostini LXD container makes it easier to install different distros: you can have multiple linux distro containers at the same time, even though the default container is Debian Buster.

 To be continued.